tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 ### YBS: Final Run and Dissolution

-By 2019, *Episode 1*'s reputation had accumulated through streaming.
-People who had no connection to Guangzhou's underground heard the song and felt something land.
+By 2019, Episode 1's reputation had grown.
+Streaming platforms helped.
+People who had never heard of Guangzhou's underground scene found "The Capital of Poland Is Shanghai" and were clearly drawn to it.
+The song attracted a considerably larger audience than it had during the band's original run — it had become something of an anthem for a generation of southern Chinese indie listeners.
+The band hadn't changed.
+The rest of the world had simply caught up.

 Zoey returned briefly, and YBS reunited for a small tour.
-The crowds were vastly larger than anything from their original run.
+The crowds were vastly larger than they had been during their original run.
 It felt like vindication, though for a band that had never particularly sought validation, vindication was beside the point.
+Nevertheless, it was probably a happy thing.

 Then COVID-19 arrived.
 Venues closed.
 Touring stopped.
 Many labels went silent.
 Zoey was unable to return to the mainland due to border closure.
 Facing this pressure, in April 2020, Qiii Snacks released YBS's second EP, *第二集 (Volume 2)* — digital only, a kind of prescription written for isolation's particular despair.
 The band endured.